Skip to driving guidance

 Seek legal advice immediately if arrested or charged

-If you are arrested, you have the right to free, independent legal advice from a duty solicitor at the police station — always ask for a solicitor before answering any further questions.
+If you are arrested, you have the right to free, independent legal advice from a duty solicitor at the police station.
+Always ask for a solicitor before you answer any more questions.
 Contact our legal support resources once you are free to do so.

 Common Roadside Scenarios

-An officer may tell you that your prescription "doesn't matter" or cannot be used as a defence.
+An officer may tell you that your prescription “doesn't matter” or cannot be used as a defence.
 Do not argue.
-Remain calm.
-Politely state that you understand you may be over the limit but that you have a valid prescription and intend to raise the statutory medical defence under s.5A(5) RTA 1988 if required.
-Do not resist any testing procedures.
-The officer's role is to gather evidence — the defence is assessed later by the courts, not at the roadside.
-Say: "I understand.
-I have my prescription documentation and will cooperate fully.
-I would like to note my intention to raise the statutory medical defence."
+Stay calm.
+Politely say that you understand you may be over the limit, but that you have a valid prescription and plan to raise the medical defence under s.5A(5) RTA 1988 if needed.
+Do not resist any testing.
+The officer's job is to gather evidence.
+The defence is decided later by the courts, not at the roadside.
+You can say: “I understand.
+I have my prescription documents and will cooperate fully.
+I would like to note that I plan to raise the medical defence.”

-This is a difficult situation but the prescription still exists — you simply cannot prove it at the roadside.
+This is a hard situation, but the prescription still exists.
+You just cannot prove it at the roadside.
 Still cooperate fully with all testing.
 Do not refuse any tests.
-Tell the officer you are a patient and that you can provide documentation.
-Ask whether you can contact your clinic or access a digital copy of your prescription.
-Once you are home or in a safe place, contact your clinic immediately for a letter and gather your documentation.
-If you are charged, your legal representative can submit the prescription and medical records as evidence.
-Going forward, always carry your documents with your medication.
+Tell the officer you are a patient and that you can provide documents.
+Ask if you can contact your clinic or open a digital copy of your prescription.
+Once you are home or somewhere safe, contact your clinic straight away for a letter and gather your documents.
+If you are charged, your legal representative can send the prescription and medical records as evidence.
+From now on, always carry your documents with your medicine.

 It is highly recommended to keep a printed clinical letter and a copy of your FP10 in your vehicle at all times alongside your medication.

-You do not have an absolute right to speak to a solicitor before providing a roadside breath, oral fluid (swab), or preliminary impairment test.
-These are preliminary roadside procedures.
-However, once you are arrested and taken to a police station, you have an absolute right to free, independent legal advice — always exercise it.
-At the station, say clearly: "I wish to speak to a solicitor before I answer any questions or provide any further samples."
-A duty solicitor is available 24 hours a day and is entirely free of charge.
+You do not have an absolute right to speak to a solicitor before you give a roadside breath, oral fluid (swab), or preliminary impairment test.
+These are preliminary roadside checks.
+But once you are arrested and taken to a police station, you have an absolute right to free, independent legal advice.
+Always use it.
+At the station, say clearly: “I wish to speak to a solicitor before I answer any questions or give any more samples.”
+A duty solicitor is available 24 hours a day and is completely free.

 Roadside Drug Testing: Swabs & Blood Samples